buesma/buesma.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: PhD student in Machine Learning and Computer Vision @ <a href='https://www.kth.se'>KTH</a>

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a Ph.D. student at the Royal Institute of Technology (KTH) in Stockholm, Sweden under the supervision of [Assoc.
+Prof. Mårten Björkman](https://www.kth.se/profile/celle) and co-supervision of [Asst.
+Prof. Kathlén Kohn](https://kathlenkohn.github.io) and [Prof. Danica Kragic](https://www.kth.se/profile/dani).
+My primary research interest is in the area of neural representation and rendering of dynamic scenes.

+My Ph.D. position is funded by the grant [3D Scene Perception, Embeddings and Neural Rendering](https://neural3d.github.io) from the [Wallenberg AI, Autonomous Systems and Software Program (WASP)](https://wasp-sweden.org).
+For this reason, you can also meet me at courses of the WASP Graduate School.